Oreoz/oreoz/README.md

 - 🤔 I’m looking for help with my resume
 - 💬 Ask me about beer or anything really
 - 📫 How to reach me: ohnoesmyoreos@gmail.com
-- ⚡ Fun fact: I started an chicken pox epidemic at my daycare as a child. 🐔
+- ⚡ Fun fact: I started an chickenpox epidemic at my daycare as a child. 🐔